 Seizures are a symptom of neurological conditions.
 In the case of epilepsy, the advice is to leave the person alone and make sure the area around them is safe.
 However, seizure can happen during cardiac arrest too and the last thing you want to do is leave the person alone.
 If the child doesn't have a history of epilepsy and there was not a trauma to the head, assume the child is in cardiac arrest.

-- Does your child’s heart race when she’s doing sprints or sitting at her desk?
+- Does your child’s heart race when he’s sitting at his desk?

-- Does your child complain that she’s exhausted long after the activity is over or on days when there was no activity?
+- Does he complain that he’s exhausted long after practice is over, or on days without practice?

-- Is you child dizzy when he stands up quickly or strolling through the store?
+- Is she dizzy when she stands up quickly or strolling through the store?

 Consider this.
 Your child is sitting on the couch watching Netflix.
 He starts coughing uncontrollably.
 What is your assumption?
 Different day.
 He is at the kitchen table with a friend having a hot dog eating contest.
 He starts coughing uncontrollably.
 What is your assumption now?
 It is imperative that we evaluate what our kids are doing when they experience these symptoms.